OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 This function takes an ID of a Question as its argument.
 This ID is then used to search for the specific Question and the containing Quiz in the database.
 The Question is then removed from the database and the NQuestions variable, showing how many Questions a Quiz has, is decreased by one.
 Finally, the modifications are stored by saving the changes in the DbContext.
 The function is declared as async because interacting with the database includes I/O operations, which can be slow and block the main thread.
 By making it asynchronous, the function allows other parts of the application to continue running while waiting for the database operation to complete.
 This means that overall responsiveness and performance are greatly improved.
 When declared to be asynchronous the function return type has to be a `Task`.
 It represents a unit of work that is performed in an asynchronous fashion.
 It tells other parts of the program that if awaited, some action will be run in the background and the program can wait for said action to complete or continue executing other code while waiting.
-While not strictly necessary when developing Web #acr("API")s, asynchronous functions are considered best practice. @misc-async
+While not strictly necessary when developing Web #acrpl("API"), asynchronous functions are considered best practice. @misc-async

 All other functions in the Question Repository and their equivalents in the Quiz or Option Repositories follow the same pattern as the DeleteQuestion method shown in the code snippet.
 Thus, they will not be shown here.
 One thing that has to be mentioned, however, is that not all functions make use of AutoMapper for Model conversion, since it is not very easy to use AutoMapper when updating an existing instance of an Entity, meaning that for example, an already existing Quiz has to be updated with data from a #acr("DTO") while retaining its ID.
 This is theoretically possible but it takes a lot of extra configuration, which is too much extra work for a project this size.